 Storage as a service is a cloud computing model in which users can rent storage from cloud providers to store data.
 The greatest benefit of this model is that the stored data can be accessed from anywhere.
 This service helps save costs and also provides enhanced security and disaster recovery.

 Security as a service is a cloud computing model that handles and manages an organization’s security.
 This is especially useful for corporate infrastructures because it eases the in-house security team’s responsibilities and provides easy scalability as the business grows.
 Also, with SECaaS, you can avoid the costs and maintenance of on-premise alternatives.
-A cloud services consulting firm might suggest SECaaS for spam filtering, security assessment, data loss prevention, and antivirus management.
+A cloud services consulting firm might suggest the top spam filtering specialists, as well as security as a service offering for security assessment, data loss prevention, and antivirus management.

 Data as a service enables the customer to access data files through a network, usually the internet.
 The most common business applications that DaaS technology powers are CRM and ERP.
 A major cloud computing platform, DaaS offers great benefits such as agility, cost-effectiveness, ease of administration, and enhanced data quality.